 Thus, the KA-BAR Big Brother Bowie is definitely well suited for the specific purpose of wilderness survival but, it would also make an excellent camp and trail knife.

-In addition, the Clip Point blade shape places the tip of the blade closer to the center line of the knife for greater control when using the tip of the knife to perform precision cutting tasks and, the classic Clip Point Bowie design provides plenty of straight cutting edge for carving, plunge cutting, and slicing, while the clip tends to lighten the tip of the knife for better control and the moderate belly on the sweep is perfect for chopping while the Saber Grind prevents it from binding in green wood.
+In addition, the Clip Point blade shape places the tip of the blade closer to the centerline of the knife for greater control when using the tip of the knife to perform precision cutting tasks and, the classic Clip Point Bowie design provides plenty of straight cutting edge for carving, plunge cutting, and slicing, while the clip tends to lighten the tip of the knife for better control and the moderate belly on the sweep is perfect for chopping while the Saber Grind prevents it from binding in greenwood.

-Also, the spine of the blade features a relatively long, serrated, section that appears as if it could serve as a saw in a pinch but would certainly be effective at cutting cord, rope, or nylon tape.
+Also, the spine of the blade features a relatively long, serrated, section that appears as if it could serve as a saw in a pinch but would certainly be effective at cutting the cord, rope, or nylon tape.

 Furthermore, the 3/16″ spine combined with a medium Rockwell Hardness of 56-58 enables it to easily withstand the shock generated by chopping and/or using a baton to split saplings for use in making an Atlatl or a Self Bow for hunting as well as the lateral forces generated by splitting lathes for weaving baskets to use as fish or bird traps.

-Plus, the handle features powder coated, double, steel quillions to prevent the users hand from accidentally sliding forward onto the blade and a highly ergonomic, oval, overmolded, handle with a Kraton rubber coating and deeply radiused grooves make the knife very comfortable to use and also provide a very positive grip while alleviating some of the shock generated by chopping wood while the metal pommel could be used as a makeshift hammer in a pinch.
+Plus, the handle features powder-coated, double, steel quillions to prevent the user’s hand from accidentally sliding forward onto the blade, and a highly ergonomic, oval, over-molded, handle with a Kraton rubber coating and deeply radiused grooves make the knife very comfortable to use and also provide a very positive grip while alleviating some of the shock generated by chopping wood while the metal pommel could be used as a makeshift hammer in a pinch.

-Consequently, not only is the KA-BAR Kraton Handled Big Brother Bowie an aesthetically pleasing knife with its massive, traditionally shaped, Clip Point Bowie blade, it is also a very tough knife that will stand up to most any task the user might ask of it in an outdoor survival situation.
+Consequently, not only is the KA-BAR Kraton Handled Big Brother Bowie an aesthetically pleasing knife with its massive, traditionally shaped, Clip Point Bowie blade, it is also a very tough knife that will stand up to almost any task the user might ask of it in an outdoor survival situation.